Margaret Douglas, Countess of Lennox: Early life

-Margaret also fell ill in the Tower, and the King allowed her to move to Syon Abbey under the supervision of the abbess.
-She was released from imprisonment on 29 October 1537.
-According to G. J. Meyer in his work The Tudors, King Henry VIII had interpreted the marriage between Lord Thomas Howard and Margaret Douglas to be an attempt by Lord Howard to "make himself the King of England."
+Margaret, as a member of the Royal Family, was safe from execution.
+While in the Tower, Lady Margaret fell ill, and the King allowed her to be moved to Syon Abbey under the supervision of the abbess.
+There are many reports that her illness was because she was pregnant, and upon learning of it, the King ordered his niece to be confined in the Abbey.
+She was released from the Abbey on 29 October 1537.
+According to G. J. Meyer in his work The Tudors, King Henry VIII had interpreted the marriage between Lord Thomas Howard and Margaret Douglas to be an attempt by Lord Howard to "make himself the king of England."
 However, the many love letters between Margaret Douglas and Lord Thomas reveal a true love affair wrongfully ended by the paranoia of King Henry VIII.

-In 1539, Margaret and the Duchess of Richmond were appointed to greet Henry VIII's bride, Anne of Cleves, at Greenwich Palace, join her household, and convey her to the King.
+Margaret was restored to favour and given a gilt cup made by the goldsmith Morgan Wolf as a New Year's Day gift for 1539.
+Princess Mary gave her a frontlet for a French hood as the result of a bet.
+Margaret and the Duchess of Richmond were appointed to greet Henry VIII's bride, Anne of Cleves, at Greenwich Palace, join her household, and convey her to the king.
 This would have been a great honour, but instead Henry chose to meet Anne at Rochester.

-In 1540, Margaret was again in disgrace with the King when she had an affair with Lord Thomas Howard's half-nephew Sir Charles Howard.
-He was the son of Thomas' elder half-brother Lord Edmund Howard, and a brother of Henry VIII's fifth wife, Catherine Howard.
+In 1540, Margaret was again in disgrace with the king when she had an affair with Lord Thomas Howard's half-nephew Sir Charles Howard.
+He was the son of Thomas' elder half-brother Lord Edmund Howard, and a brother of Henry VIII's fifth wife, Katherine Howard.
+Katherine Howard gave Margaret a gold "pair of beads", a rosary, as a New Year's Day gift.

-In 1543, Margaret was one of the few witnesses of King Henry's final marriage to Catherine Parr, Dowager Lady Latimer, at Hampton Court.
-Margaret became one of Queen Catherine's chief ladies.
-Catherine Parr and Margaret had known each other since they both had come to court in the 1520s.
+In 1543, Margaret was one of the few witnesses of King Henry's final marriage to Katherine Parr, Dowager Lady Latimer, at Hampton Court.
+Margaret became one of Queen Katherine's chief ladies.
+Katherine Parr and Margaret had known each other since they both had come to court in the 1520s.